What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 Like the Shubbs, the G7ths are both easy to use, and precisely adjustable.

 Their unique tension control system eliminates the need for an awkward screw entirely.
-Simply place the capo on the fretboard and squeeze it closed at the exact tension needed.
-The capo will automatically stay clamped at whatever pressure your hand dictates.
+Simply place the device on the fretboard and squeeze it closed at the exact tension needed.
+The G7th will automatically stay clamped at whatever pressure your hand dictates.

-They can also be useful for beginners trying to learn chord shapes for the first time, allowing many chords to be played with just one finger.
-In addition, they allow alternate tunings to be used without retuning.
+They can also be useful for beginners trying to learn different chord shapes for the first time, allowing many chords to be played with just one finger.
+In addition, a partial capo allows alternate tunings to be used without retuning.

-Various styles are available, from designs that clamp all but the low E, to others that capo only a single string.
+Various styles of partial capos are available, from designs that clamp all but the low E, to others that cover only a single string.

 10. Spider Capo